 - TOOLBOX: Overlapping Cadences – David Sacks’ (PayPal, Yammer) “Cadences” framework is the “timing” that’s implied in Mike Beedle’s Enterprise Scrum canvases.

-Participative Design Reshapes Organization Structure for Agility
+Participative Design Reshapes Organization Structure for Learning

 - Constantly Trying to Change?
 Why not Change to be Adaptive? – PD Intro [more]